naiyerasif/site/content/blog/2019-06-02-linting-sass-with-stylelint.md

 ## Autofixing errors

 If your stylesheets are massive and you ran `stylelint` for the first time, you might get a huge number of violations.
 Instead of fixing all those violations by hand, you can put `stylelint` to work for you.
-Add the following script to let `stylelint` fix some of those violations automatically.
+Add the following script to let `stylelint` fix some of the violations automatically.

 ```json
 "fix-scss": "stylelint \"src/**/*.scss\" --fix",